Bradley-Stradling/Setting_Up_SSH_For_Github_Quick_Start/README.md

 ssh -T git@github.com
 ```

-then we'll grab the repo ssh url
+Then we'll grab the repo ssh url for our private repository

 ![This is an image](https://github.com/Bradley-Stradling/ssh_via_repo_for_UT_Cyber/blob/main/pics/ssh%20url.PNG)

-and we'll go to a folder that we want to clone the repo to and run the below
+We'll go to a location/folder that we want to clone the repo to and run the clone.
 ```
 git clone $foo_your_ssh_url$
 ```

-Now try editing a file in your repo directory (try the README) and then do:
+Now try editing a file in your repo directory (try the README) and then do the below to push the change
 ```
 git add -A
 git commit -am "Update README.md"